 In addition to outreach efforts described above, CD continues to work with the West Willow Neighborhood Association and township officials with implementing the initiatives outlined in the West Willow revitalization plan completed in 2007.
 CD is engaging in community planning efforts with the Community Action Network and many other partners to assess the needs of the Bryant neighborhood of the City of Ann Arbor.
-Also, CD staff is working on various subcommittees that have been formed to provide input into the development of the Pittsfield Township Master Plan.
+Also, CD staff participated on the various subcommittees that were formed to provide input into the development of the Pittsfield Township Master Plan.